TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 07/11/2021
+- Fixed default settings for modules having incorrect types.
+Modules should not cause errors when using default settings anymore.

 ### 22/10/2021
 Applied changes from script version:
 - Added a new setting `tts_emission_shelterTypes` that controls the classes that provide shelter from the emission.